editablejs/editable/README.md

 pnpm dev

 ```

-### Yjs

-After `pnpm dev` starts, visit `/yjs`

-## Directory Structure

-All source codes are in packages, and the apps directory is mainly used for documentation and test cases.
-Now, in the initial development phase, a React rendering editor model and the logic of model update are written for visual testing.

-### packages/breaker

-Mainly index some `unicode` characters.
-Because the number of bytes occupied by some characters is uncertain, resulting in inaccurate indexes after some characters are split, so this toolkit is needed to solve this problem.

 ### packages/editor

 Use the slatejs data model, and use react to render in the self-drawn cursor mode, no longer relying on the contenteditable attribute